Leadership in an Age of Uncertainty

 Professor Ross will speak on transforming the Calling Out Culture into a Calling In Culture within the Reproductive Health, Rights, and Justice movements.
 She is committed to changing our national dialogue and improving our work on human rights by inviting us to deeply explore how we can most effectively affect change in our society to protect women’s human rights.

 This program is sponsored by the Clarke Forum for Contemporary Issues and is part of the Dialogues Across Differences Project, which is funded by a grant from the Arthur Vining Davis Foundations.
-The program is also co-sponsored by the Women’s & Gender Resource Center and the Department of Women’s, Gender & Sexuality Studies.
+The program is also co-sponsored by the Women’s & Gender Resource Center, the Department of Women’s, Gender & Sexuality Studies, and the Churchill Fund.
 In addition, it is part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.

 Biography (provided by the speaker)

 Loretta J. Ross is an Associate Professor at Smith College.
-As a 2022 recipient of the MacArthur Foundation “Genius” award, she is an activist, public intellectual, and scholar.
-Her Read more
+As a 2022 recipient of the MacArthur Foundation Read more

 Thursday, September 21, 2023